Rajya Sabha polls 2018: Full list of candidates

 In UP there are 10 seats up for grabs.
 The BSP has nominated Bhimrao Ambedkar while Jaya Bachchan will be the SP's candidate.
 Former Maharashtra chief minister Narayan Rane's name also appears among the list of candidates from Maharashtra.

-The other candidates include: Saroj Pandey from Chhattisgarh; Anil Baluni from Uttarakhand; Kirori Lal Meena and Madan Lal Saini from Rajasthan; V Muralidharan from Maharashtra; Rajeev Chandrasekhar from Karnataka and Sameer Uranv from Jharkhand.
+The other candidates include Saroj Pandey from Chhattisgarh; Anil Baluni from Uttarakhand; Kirori Lal Meena and Madan Lal Saini from Rajasthan; V Muralidharan from Maharashtra; Rajeev Chandrasekhar from Karnataka and Sameer Uranv from Jharkhand.

 Lt.
 Gen (Retd.)
 DP Vats has been nominated from Haryana.
 Ajay Pratap Singh and Kailash Soni will contest from Madhya Pradesh.
-The BJP had earlier also announced the name of Oil and Natural Gas minister, Dharmendra Pradhan who has been fielded from Madhya Pradesh.
+The BJP had earlier also announced the name of Oil and Natural Gas Minister, Dharmendra Pradhan who has been fielded from Madhya Pradesh.

 Among the other Union Ministers who would be contesting the RS polls are Thawar Chand Gehlot, Mansukh L Mandaviya, Parshottam Rupala, Jagat Prakash Nadda and Ravi Shankar Prasad.
 BJP general secretary Bhupendra Yadav is contesting from Rajasthan.